-For you to enjoy on this rainy, windy autumn (already!) day, some of the best of Mudfooted’s favorite videos!
-This is the third in a series of nature video posts that feature the most interesting, fascinating, weird and beautiful videos on the web.
-Go to Mudfooted’s youtube channel to see my favorite nature videos!
-Watch Part 1 and Part 2!
+For you to enjoy on this rainy autumn day, some of the best animal videos on the web.
+This is the third (Part 1, Part 2) in a series of posts on nature and animal videos that feature some interesting, fascinating, weird and beautiful videos on the web.
+Go to Mudfooted’s youtube channel to see more!

 The Indonesian Mimic Octopus.
 This fascinating creature was discovered in 1998 off the coast of Sulawesi in Indonesia and is the first known species to take on the characteristics of multiple species.